Hello all. American in Bogota and wanting to travel by bus to Quito, Ecuador. Anyone have any news on safety of the bus routes that way?

 I am not sure what aspect of safety you are concerned about.
 If it is guerillas and holdups, then the recommendation is not to travel at night south of Popayan to Ipiales.
 You don't see the scenery at night anyway, so why would you?

-Overall, I have never felt unsafe on the buses in Colombia or Ecuador and it has been a blast. almost 6 years ago
+Overall, I have never felt unsafe on the buses in Colombia or Ecuador and it has been a blast. about 6 years ago

 In general after 20 months on buses our main tip is never to put your valuables under your seat or above you.
 Keep your cameras and wallets between your feet or on your lap.